-Comply with NCPDP SCRIPT 10.6 Standards for Electronic Prior Authorization (ePA)
+Out-of-scope: Comply with NCPDP SCRIPT 10.6 Standards for Electronic Prior Authorization (ePA)

 This Requirement is out of scope.
 Epic 9 will be rephrased to include limited functionality for Prior Authorization information being displayed to the Pharmacist in Section 3.1.7.